contribsys/faktory/Ent-Changes.md

 A trial version of Faktory Enterprise for macOS is available with each [release](/contribsys/faktory/releases/).
 Click to purchase [Faktory Enterprise](https://billing.contribsys.com/fent/).

+## 1.6.0

+- Add support for unlimited license without external network access for high security environments.
+See the Licensing wiki page for details.

 ## 1.5.5

 - Cron jobs now support empty arguments and can configure expiry via `expires_in` [#384]